povilasb/changelog-conventions/README.rst

 Why should I care?
 ==================

 Because software tools are for people.
-If you don’t care, why are you contributing to open source?
-Surely, there must be a kernel (ha!) of care somewhere in that lovely little brain of yours.

-I `talked with Adam Stacoviak and Jerod Santo on The Changelog <http://5by5.tv/changelog/127>`__ (fitting, right?) podcast about why open source maintainers and contributors should care, and the motivations behind this project.
-If you can spare the time (1:06), it’s a good listen.
+There's a `talk with Adam Stacoviak and Jerod Santo on The Changelog <http://5by5.tv/changelog/127>`__ (fitting, right?) podcast about why open source maintainers and contributors should care, and the motivations behind this project.

 What makes a good change log?
 =============================

-I’m glad you asked.

 A good change log sticks to these principles:

 * It’s made for humans, not machines, so legibility is crucial.
-* Easy to link to any section (hence Markdown over plain text).
+* Easy to link to any section (hence ReStructuredText over plain text).
 * One sub-section per version.
 * List releases in reverse-chronological order (newest on top).
 * Write all dates in ``YYYY-MM-DD`` format.
 (Example: ``2012-06-02``